satyam98/Fire_Detection/README.md

 # Fire_Detection
- Fire detection using OpenCV on Python
+Machine Learning project on Fire detection using OpenCV on Python